CVPR2020-1074/Towards-Extremely-Efficient-Neural-Architecture-Search-via-Dynamic-Distribution-Pruning/README.md

 ## Train

-For the network training, after get the model genotype, the network training can directly use the code in previous NAS work DARTS https://github.com/khanrc/pt.darts
+The network training can be done by directly using the code in previous NAS work DARTS https://github.com/khanrc/pt.darts